 Advantages:

-This readme file is a good guideline for player.
-It introduces the game story, controlling methods and features of the game to player.
-Then, player can clearly understand how to play this game and what is the goal of this game.
+This readme file is a good guideline for the player.
+It introduces the game story, controlling methods and features of the game so that the player can clearly understand how to play this game and what is the goal of this game.

 Disadvantages:

 There are two disadvantages of this readme file.
-Firstly, it doesn’t teach player how to start game.
-As normal players, they can how to run this game without any introduction.
-The second disadvantage is that the configuration of each level is involved by readme file.
+Firstly, it doesn’t teach player how to start the game.
+As normal players, it is hard for them to run this game without any introduction.
+The second disadvantage is that the configuration of each level is involved in readme file.
 It violates the security of the coding.

+Conclusion

-In general, the above implementation helps me to easily achieve my required functionalities.
-There are two reasons.
-The first reason is that it follows the several design principles, such as single responsibility principle, open-closed principle and information expert.
-For the single responsibility principle, it makes each class to only has one responsibility, which means I can quick find the required functionality by searching in the responded class.
-For open-closed principle, it makes the structure of class and its subclass to be clear.
-Then, I can easily create my desired object.
-The information expert ensures all requirement information for a task in a class which undertakes this task.
+In general, despite the above disadvantages, this implementation helps me to achieve my required functionalities rather easily.
+Firstly, it follows several design principles, such as single responsibility principle, open-closed principle and information expert.
+For the single responsibility principle, it makes each class has only one responsibility, which means I can locate the required functionality by searching in the responded class quickly.
+For open-closed principle, it makes the structure of class and its subclass very clear.
+Therefore, I can easily create my desired object.
+The information expert ensures that all the required information for a task will be included in the class.
 Therefore, I can simply use a class to do the required task without any extra work.
-The second reason is the code implementing several design patterns.
+Moreover, the code implements several useful design patterns.
 The factory design pattern is an efficient method to create object from complex subclasses.
 The builder design pattern provides a better control of construction process, which means I can access the construction process and even make changes in the construction.

 Extension version: